zoisite-rb/zoisite-rb/guides/source/threading_and_code_execution.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Threading and Code Execution in Rails
+Threading and Code Execution in Zoisite
 =====================================

 After reading this guide, you will know:

-* What code Rails will automatically execute concurrently
+* What code Zoisite will automatically execute concurrently
-* How to integrate manual concurrency with Rails internals
+* How to integrate manual concurrency with Zoisite internals
 * How to wrap all application code
 * How to affect application reloading